WA6YDQ/led/README.md

 where you keep your local man pages.

 LED has enough commands to write meaningful documants/programs/whatever but not so many that they get in the way.
+A lot of led was written with led.

 When LED is started, you will be placed in APPEND mode.
 Everything you type will be added to the buffer.